SQL Server Best Practices for SharePoint

 SharePoint stores most of the data in SQL Server.
 Stress on SQL servers causes stress on front-end servers, which ultimately degrades the user experience.
 Healthy SQL Server = Healthy SharePoint!
-So here are the best practices for SQL Server with SharePoint 2010.
-Whether SQL Server 2005 or SQL Server 2008 or any other versions doesn’t matter.
-These best practices are applicable in common.
+So, here are the best practices for SQL Server with SharePoint 2010.
+Whether SQL Server 2005/2008/2012 or any other versions doesn’t matter, these best practices are applicable in common.

 SQL Server Best Practices for SharePoint